TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

    P_{\mc{B}} = (\,\vect{b}_1\,\,\vect{b}_2\,\,\ldots\,\,\vect{b}_n\,).
 $$

-This is an $n \times n$ matrix with $n$ linearly independent columns, so it is an invertible matrix.
+This is an $n \times n$-matrix with $n$ linearly independent columns, so it is an invertible matrix.

 ::::